 Black Recado (Recado Negro / Chilmole)

 Black recado gets its dark color and smoky depth from charred dried chiles and burned corn tortillas, which are ground into the spice paste along with allspice, black pepper, and garlic.
-The flavor is dramatically different from red recado — deep, smoky, almost chocolate-like, with a medium to hot heat level depending on the cook.
+The flavor is dramatically different from red recado: bitter-smoky from the carbon, with clove, allspice and cumin underneath.
+It is savoury rather than hot on its own, and cooks add chile separately when they want heat.

 Black recado is traditionally used in chirmole (a rich, dark chicken stew), relleno negro, and egg dishes.
-It is also the base for mole recado, a fusion of Belizean and Mexican traditions.
+It is a different paste from mole recado, which is built on toasted ancho and pasilla chiles with sesame rather than on burnt tortillas (source).

 Make it yourself: Belizean Black Recado Recipe